bio

 Molly Springfield makes graphite drawings that use photocopies of printed texts as their source material.

-Her projects are usually developed over a period of many years through in-depth research and painstaking manual labor.
-Past projects include an interactive archive of marginalia; drawings of photocopies of books about conceptual art; and her own "translation" of the first chapter of Marcel Proust’s In Search of Lost Time in the form of drawings.
-Her current project considers the process of transcription and the development of modernism through the writings and photography of Virginia Woolf.
-The drawings are primarily inspired by two sources: a holograph draft of Woolf’s novel To the Lighthouse and reproductions of her personal family photo albums.
+Springfield's projects are usually developed over a period of many years through in-depth research and painstaking labor.
+Past projects include an interactive archive of marginalia; drawings of books about conceptual art; and her own "translation" of the first chapter of Proust’s In Search of Lost Time.
+One current project considers the process of transcription and the development of modernism, inspired by two sources: a holograph draft of Virginia Woolf’s novel To the Lighthouse and reproductions of Woolf's personal family photo albums.
+Springfield's work asks how moments within the history of information and reproduction transform experience: through art (19th-century trompe l’oeil, 1960s Conceptual art’s use of the Xerox), literature (practices of translation and transcription), and technology (the digitization of texts, the rise of e-readership).

 She has had fourteen national and international solo exhibitions, including shows in New York, Washington, DC, San Francisco, Chicago, and Cologne, Germany.
 Museum exhibitions include the Baltimore Museum of Art; Berkeley Art Museum; Carpenter Center for the Visual Arts at Harvard University; The Drawing Center, New York; Hafnarborg Museum, Iceland; Indianapolis Museum of Art; Portland Museum of Art; and the Zimmerli Art Museum at Rutgers University.
+She lives and works in Washington, DC, and received her MFA from the University of California at Berkeley.